Station bans Kodak Black's music over his comments about Nipsey Hussle's girlfriend

 He continued: "I ain’t trying to shoot [my shot] at her.
 I’m saying, listen.
 She can do two, three years.
 I’ll try to be like the friend if you need to holla or a shoulder to lean on.
 She can call my line."

-The comments were met with swift backlash, including from rapper T.I. and Justin Credible, a disc jockey at Power 106 in Los Angeles, who pledged to no longer play Kodak's music.
+The comments were met with swift backlash, including from rappers The Game and T.I. and Justin Credible, a disc jockey at Los Angeles radio station Power 106, who pledged to no longer play Kodak's music.

 "We stand with the family of Nipsey Hussle and are appalled by the disrespectful and poor comments made by Kodak Black," Justin Credible said Saturday.
 "With that, Power 106 will not support Kodak Black’s music."